 That evening Esau prayed.
 Dear lord, he asked: should I be more upset at Algie's death?
 I feel no perturbation in my soul at his departure from this world, and yet he was my friend.
 Should I feel more?
 There was no answer, any more than Esau expected one.
 Such business was not a telegraph system.
 It often took a while for God's will to become plain to him.
 So he lay down and slept.

 After the Battle of the Frontiers, and the Race for the Sea, and all those other grand titles newspapers gave to the early stages of the war, strategic sclerosis overtook the war.
 Trenches herringboned the borderland between Belgium and France, intruding as much upon the German former as the Allied latter in little bites and increments.
 Mobility, the advantage of the cycling corps, became an irrelevance.
 Esau worked ferrying orders behind the lines and back to the front, and occasionally went on reconnaissance missions, usually in the company of footsoldiers—the idea being he could hurry back to HQ if something pressing was revealed.
 But he rarely had to hurry back.
-Maingaining the machine became a problem.
+Maintaining the machine became a problem.
 Clearing cold caked mud from the wheels and chain of his machine, as whizzbangs howled with laughter above him.
 Fixing a puncture on Mort-de-la-Vache Ridge, with only shattered tree-stumps for cover, while small-arms' fire filled the air with twitching detonations.
 Wheeling his bike and Pinchy Malcom's bike in parallel, as Pinchy, his foot a bleeding lump of shoeleather and toe-bone, hopped as fast as he could behind on a solitary crutch scavenged from the ruins of a French hospital.

 It rained solidly through the whole of April.
 The landscape turned to putty.
 Esau got into the habit of carrying his bicycle on his back across duckboards and through the shallower mud until he was far enough behind lines for there to be roads.

 He had two weeks leave in May and another two weeks in December.
 On both occasions he stayed with his parents in Staines.
 On November 1st Taff and Esau were cycling along a road in Bethune and Taff cycled into a wall.
 It wasn't entirely his fault: a smothering fogbank of Chlorine Gas has blown over from the German side and the air was the colour of moss and olives.
 The gas muffled sound, so everything grew spookily quiet, like in a ghost story.
 Cycling in a gas mask, as well as full uniform and carrying kit, to say nothing of the ammo they were supposed to be delivering, made them sweaty and cumbersome.
 Taff hit a the ruins of an old wall, and in falling from he bicycle dislodged his mask.
 By the time Esau got to him it looked as though the tree of his lungs had everted through his mouth into a spread of mucus and congealed blood.
 He wasn't yet dead, but it was an effort getting his mask back on, and dragging him clear of the gas.
 Esau chanced upon a group of engineers who helped carry Taff's choking, gagging body along the road to a medical station.
 Esau went with them, but the doctor was not hopeful he would survive.
 ‘It's beastly stuff, this gas,’ he said.
 ‘Not fair play, not at all.’
 When Esau returned to the station the following day to check on his friend Taffy was nowhere to be found.
-The nurses didn't want to tell him he'd died and been buried, but it was clear enough that's what had happened.
+The nurses didn't want to tell him he'd died and been buried in a pit with a hundred others, but that was what had had happened.

 Esau had a new Captain.
 The old 28th Cyclist had been put into temporary abeyance, and individuals cyclists assigned to infantry battalions; and Esau was now with the 4th Strathconon Royal Lowlanders.
 ‘Keep it under your hat,’ said Captain Murray, ‘but there's to be a breakthrough, at the Somme, you know.
 Ve-e-ery big show.’
 He smiled at Esau.
 ‘Somme is french for “we are”, you know, and we are going to bust through.
-We have tanks.’
+We have tanks!’

 ‘Yes sir,’ said Esau.
 He had heard of tanks.